The Mixos manual

 Import & primitives

 Mixos opens with a lit sphere and a default material, so you can start painting immediately.
-The Shape control in the menu bar swaps the sphere for a cube, plane or cylinder when you just need a surface to test a material on.
+The Shape control in the view controls swaps the sphere for a cube, plane or cylinder when you just need a surface to test a material on.
+With the default material selected, its Properties include a Viewport Surface switch — a flat shaded colour or a UV checker, handy for judging a material's tiling and scale.

 Start on a primitive to test a material, or import your own mesh.
 (Shown with a UV checker.)